ParaGroup/GASSER/README.md

 delaunay_2_interp.h:39:23: fatal error: Eigen/Dense: No such file or directory
 ```

 this could occur depending on your Linux distribution and installation path.
-A possible solution could be to edit the indicated file (under ` delaunay_linterp/src/delaunay_2_interp.h`) and change the line 39 with the proper installation path of the Eigen library
+A possible solution could be to edit the indicated file (under ` delaunay_linterp/src/delaunay_2_interp.h`) and change the line 39 with the proper installation path of the Eigen library.

-## Executing

-### Financial use case

-For the Financial Scenario, the inter-arrival times between tuples are generated using
-an exponential distribution with a configurable mean in order to control the input intensity of the stream.

-To launch the financial use case:

-## Reproducing results

-### Max Sustainable Rate